 - Stay organized: Overspending and buying things you don’t need is not good!
 I keep a spreadsheet of all the people I buy gifts for and what I have bought so I don’t forget.
 Over-buying doesn’t end up saving any money.

-One more thing: I highly recommend signing up for a Target debit card.
-This is NOT a credit card.
+- Sign up for the Target debit card: This is NOT a credit card.
 It is a debit card just for Target that syncs with your bank account, AND you save 5% off on all purchases.
 I love this.
 Since I am shopping at Target anyway, why not save an additional 5% off?
+I buy a lot of groceries at Target too because you save more money on them when you use your Target card.
 The only thing to keep in mind is that it takes a few days for the money to come out of your account.